 - Do I need a visa or a work permit?
 The embassies and consulates will answer this question.

 Students are obliged to take care of their insurance cover themselves.
 Enquire in time at your health insurance provider before travelling abroad.
-The Head Office of the Austrian Social Security Providers issued an information brochure dealing with "Studying and working abroad"(only in German).
+The "Österreichische Gesundheitskasse" offers information on its website Study and Working abroad (Studieren & Arbeiten im Ausland, only in German).
 It provides a short and clear overview of what you should keep in mind when planning a study period or work placement abroad.

 Admission criteria of the target institution